Carina-P/ms3-best-books/TESTS.md

 - Expected outcome:
     - Linked to a page with possibility to buy the choosen book

-Testing use case US_004: As a user I want to see which books are most popular on the site.
+Testing use case US_004, As a user I want to see which books are most popular on the site:

 **TC_007** See the most popular books on the site
 - How to test:
     - Go to homepage and look for the header: "Most popular books" or